Computer Applications – CAP 100-601 and CAP 100-602

 There will also be a comprehensive final exam based on the assigned text to be administered in Old Main G 11 during finals week.
 This test will also consist of objective questions and will be open book.

 2) Students are required to complete on line assessments related to the content of Office 2010.
-Material related to the Office 2010 activities may be accessed through the link on the class web site or by directly accessing http://www.myitlab.com/.
-Training for each of the units is also available through the MyItLab software.
-When you log into MyItLab you will see that there are training modules and test modules for each of the Office units.
+Material related to the Office 2010 is also available on the SAM site.
+Training for each of the units is also available through the SAM software.
+When you log into SAM you will see that there are training modules and test modules for each of the Office units.
 The training modules are there to teach you the content for that unit.
 You may take them as many times as you need to and they will remain available throughout the semester should you wish to revisit them later.
 The Office test modules must be completed by the date assigned in the syllabus.
 Note that the Office test modules may only be taken twice.

 Remember that you may take each test twice and only the highest score will be counted.
 However, as soon as you click on a specific test, it is active and will count for a grade even if you do not actually answer any questions.
-This means that if you experience any sort of problem with your first attempt you should be sure you take the second attempt in the supervised Tuesday lab session so that a TA can monitor your work.
+This means that if you experience any sort of problem with your first attempt you should be sure you take the second attempt in the supervised Thursday session so that a TA can monitor your work.

 Grading: final course grade will be based on a compilation of the points earned from each of the activities described above in the following manner:

-1 final exam for Technology in Action
+1 final exam for Discovering Computers

-10 weekly assignments related to Office 2007
+9 weekly assignments related to Office 2010

-12 lab assignments
+12 applied assignments

 Therefore, your course grade will be based on a possible total of points.
 Your letter grade will be based on a percentage of your grade relative to the possible total in the following manner: